Jack Jennett

 Jack has also undertaken work for the Serious Fraud Office in relation to disclosure review in cases involving financial crime spanning across multiple jurisdictions.

-Jack is comfortable in dealing with the large amounts of evidence that often come in such proceedings and is able to advise on the instruction of forensic accountants and the collation of supportive evidence for contested confiscation hearings and cash seizure/forfeiture applications.
+Jack is comfortable in dealing with the large amounts of evidence that often come in such proceedings and can advise on the instruction of appropriate experts and the collation of supportive evidence.

 Jack has a busy motoring practice and has been described as an expert in the area.
 He is instructed both in the Magistrates’ Court and the Crown Court dealing with such cases on behalf of individuals and insurers on a private basis.

-Jack has significant experience with contested proceedings and technical defences as well as arguments in relation to special reasons and exceptional hardship and as a result, has been instructed to represent professional drivers, members of the armed forces and business owners regularly.
+Jack has significant experience with contested proceedings and technical defences as well as arguments in relation to special reasons and exceptional hardship and as a result, is instructed to represent professional drivers, members of the armed forces and business owners regularly.

 Jack is familiar with the law including charging time-limits and procedure and has been successful in having no evidence offered in relation to charges such as drink driving due to his submissions.